-Are you interested in building an indoor arena for your horses or for a possible business venture?
+Are you interested in building a covered arena for your horses or for a possible business venture?
 The first point to realize about building or buying your own arena is that it will likely be a business venture.
-It’s true that many owners want to buy an equine arena for convenience, so that they can have a property to train their horses during off-season.
-However, many people who actually own riding arenas state that the upkeep of a large arena is at least a part time job if not a full time career.
+It’s true that many owners want to buy an equine arena for convenience so that they can have a property to train their horses during the off-season.
+However, many people who actually own riding arenas state that the upkeep of a large arena is at least a part-time job if not a full-time career.
 You may have to spend more time managing your arena or at least hire someone to help you with such an involved project.

 However, don’t underestimate the quality of a prefabricated steel horse arena.
 A prefabricated unit does not require heavy construction effort or ability, since it is pre-cut and configured for convenient assembly.
 Steel framed arenas can be practically any size, just as with traditional construction.
 They are also cheaper to produce, both in the cost of materials, as well as in the cost of additional expansion and labor.

-Indoor riding arena prices - what can you expect to pay?
-Traditional construction (lumber) an cost 50-60% more than prefab metal construction.
+Covered riding arena prices – what can you expect to pay?
+Traditional construction (lumber) can cost 50-60% more than prefab metal construction.
 This is due to the fact that a metal arena is pre-cut in the factory and only requires assembly once on-site.
-This can easily equate to a saving of $40-60,000 on a small 70x130 arena.
-Here are some approximate prices for starndard size indoor arena buildings:
+This can easily equate to a saving of $40-60,000 on a small 70×130 arena.
+Here are some approximate prices for standard size indoor arena buildings:

-Use our pricing tool to help deterimine the price of your new indoor riding arena.
+Use our pricing tool to help determine the price of your new covered riding arena.

 Tips for Buyers

 There are a few important points to consider when planning your project.
 The footing of an indoor arena will determine the quality of the ride, not to mention affect miscellaneous issues like dust control.
 It is recommended that builders take time to improve the quality of the sub-base layer, that is the material under the footing (such as packed and graded native soil, shingle etc).
 You will also have to invest in pesticide control and plenty of equine supplies.